 I’m sure there’s so much to see in Lincoln Cathedral beyond the roof tour, I feel like I only caught a glimpse, but made sure to stop by the architectural wonder that is the Chapter house.
 In mid-February the Lincoln Cathedral interior will be illuminated with an artistic light display which looks fantastic!

-Cream Tea at Bells Tea Shop Walking along the winding streets provided many tempting options for lunch, dinner or a drink - The Cardinal’s Hat for example at the end of the High Street looked so incredibly inviting on a cool evening with its little nooks and bookshelves.
+Walking along the winding streets provided many tempting options for lunch, dinner or a drink - The Cardinal’s Hat for example at the end of the High Street looked so incredibly inviting on a cool evening with its little nooks and bookshelves.
 The Magna Carta pub and Olivares also had a similar appeal - you could easily spend a day or weekend hopping between the cosy tea rooms and pubs in Lincoln.

 I like the idea of warming up over a plate of comfort food from Browns Pie Shop, but, true to form a pot of tea and a scone is just what I was after at Bells Tea Shop - the hot chocolate menu also sounded impressive if you enjoy those!